dfrancis-tech/shop-shop/README.md

     AS AN online shopper
     I WANT to search for categorised items
     SO THAT I can shop in this website

+    User Stories to convert into Redux State Management System

+    AS a senior engineer working on an e-commerce platform I WANT my platform to use Redux to manage global state instead of the Context API SO THAT my website's state management is taken out of the React ecosystem
 </details>

 ## Acceptance Criteria